kshru9/assignment3-ML/README.md

 4. What is time and space complexity for Logistic regression learning and prediction?
 [1 mark]

-- Create a fully connected NN (MLP) where the input is X, y, [n1, n2, …, nh] where ni is the number of neurons in i^th hidden layer, [g1, g2, …, gh] where gi in {‘relu’, ‘identity’, ‘sigmoid’} are the activations for i^th layer.
+5. Create a fully connected NN (MLP) where the input is X, y, [n1, n2, …, nh] where ni is the number of neurons in i^th hidden layer, [g1, g2, …, gh] where gi in {‘relu’, ‘identity’, ‘sigmoid’} are the activations for i^th layer.
 You should use Jax for backpropagation.
 You should write the forward pass yourself.
 [3 marks]

-- Test NN code for simple classification (Digits dataset)  and regression dataset (Boston housing) both using 3-fold CV.
+6.Test NN code for simple classification (Digits dataset)  and regression dataset (Boston housing) both using 3-fold CV.
 You can choose the number of layers and activations of your choice.
 [3 marks]

+7. In this question, you have to compare the performance of: transfer learning, VGG1 and VGG1 with data augmentation on an image dataset.
+Refer this article: https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/ You do not need to write your own code.
+Reuse the code from the post.
+You need to create the dataset on your own based on your first and last name.
+For instance, my name is “Nipun Batra”.
+I will thus choose a data set of my liking: nightingale v/s bear.
+You can refer to: https://course.fast.ai/videos/?lesson=3 or https://course.fast.ai/images or plainly download 40 images of both classes (total 80 images).
+Of these 40 images of each class, we will use 30 for training and 10 for testing.
+You may choose any two objects for the dataset.
+For example, I could have created: Novak Djokovic v/s Boris Becker or Notebook v/s Ballpen.
+The absolute value of accuracy you obtain is immaterial.
+[4 marks]